wpcampus/wpcampus-gatsby-theme/README.md

 Run `nvm use` to define the node version

+## Code standards

+This repo uses `eslint` to check for and enforce coding standards.

+It also includes settings for Visual Studio Code.

+### Our code standards:
+- Use tabs
+- Use double quotes (instead of single)
+- No semicolons (at end of each line)

+### How to lint/fix code standards:

+Run `npm run lint` in the command line.

 ## WPCampus setup

 1. Duplicate the .env.sample file and rename as .env.development.